Even though airline food is made for a small eater, in a miniature container with small utensils,it is appreciated.

 Uruguay is in the rear view mirror and Costa Rica is dead ahead.

-All I have of Uruguay is what went on between my left and right ears and what I got down on paper.
+All I have left of Uruguay is what went on between my left and right ears and what I got down on paper or on my camera.

-Lingering on the past, while barreling into the future,is what I don’t want to do too much of.
+Lingering on the past, while barreling into the future, is behavior I don’t want to be guilty of.

-I like where I’ve been but I don’t want old places to spoil new places.
+I don’t ever want old places to spoil new places.

 Tourist days come in all kinds of packages.